connor-brooks/Wobbler/README.md

 ## Notes
 * Sometimes notes will randomly be dropped, especially when notes are played very fast.
 This is due to a bug in Maximilian's envelope function.
 Currently there is little that can be done about this, however, eventually Maximilian's synthesis functions will be replaced by custom Wobbler specific functions, remedying this issue.
-* Currently there is no Linux Makefile, however Wobbler should compile fine on any linux machine given a bit of tinkering.
+* Currently there is no Linux Makefile, however Wobbler should compile fine on any Linux machine given a bit of tinkering.
 One will be added shortly.